wingyu/game_of_life/README.md

 ## Usage

-To build and then run the image, enter this command:
+To build and then run the image:

     $ make build run

-To build and then run the test suite, enter this command:
+To build and then run the test suite:

     $ make build test